akeneo/Dockerfiles/akeneo-behat/README.md

 ### From Docker hub

 The Dockerfile is available at [Docker hub](https://hub.docker.com/r/carcel/akeneo-behat/).
-In the `docker-compose.yml` file, you can replace `build: ./` by `image: carcel/akeneo` in the `apache-php` block.
+In the `docker-compose.yml` file, you can replace `build: ./` by `image: carcel/akeneo:php-5.6` in the `akeneo` block.

 This allow you to use the `docker-compose.yml` file in every PIM project you want, simply by placing it at the root of your project.